Implementing Firewall Technologies

 Router(config)# no ip inspect

-CBAC inspection supports two types of logging functions: alerts and audits.
+CBAC supports two logging functions: alerts and audits.

 Alerts